lukehunter/ssgallery_net/README.md

 The resulting folder can be transferred via FTP to a webhost and you are done my man.

 ## Deployment Steps
-1. Create a file hierarchy like the following:

 - pictures
   - gallery1
     - album1